 Do I need to develop a Portfolio if I’m enrolled in the Graduate Certificate of Business or Graduate Diploma in Business Programs?

-The Portfolio is only a compulsory requirement for MBA and MBL students.
-All Graduate Certificate and Graduate Diploma students are, however, encouraged to participate in Portfolio activities and maintain a Portfolio Log in the event that you decide to continue your studies in an MBA or MBL program.
+The Portfolio is only a compulsory requirement for MBA students.
+All Graduate Certificate and Graduate Diploma students are, however, encouraged to participate in Portfolio activities and maintain a Portfolio Log in the event that you decide to continue your studies in an MBA program.
 Our suggestion is that GCB students aim to complete 10 hours by the time they complete their certificate; GDB students should aim to complete 25 hours by the completion of their diploma.
-Portfolio activities logged during your time as a GCB or GDB student will count towards your Portfolio as an MBA or MBL student.
+Portfolio activities logged during your time as a GCB or GDB student will count towards your Portfolio as an MBA student.

 While many of the extracurricular personal and professional development opportunities offered through Curtin require face-to-face attendance, you are not restricted to participating in Curtin activities.
 Seminars, workshops, courses and public lectures offered through other institutions are all eligible for inclusion in your Portfolio.
 The CGSB will also endeavour to facilitate access to extracurricular technical and professional development through Blackboard.